EXP-code/EXP-docs/index.rst

 :doc:`topics/exp-phase-space`
     How to use and manipulate the EXP native phase-space format

+:doc:`topics/EXP-output`
+    A description of the EXP N-body output generator

 :doc:`topics/debug`
     Learn how to debug common problems in EXP/pyEXP